Finalrentals

 What Insurance Does Not Cover

 While comprehensive insurance packages can offer a great deal of protection, they are not a magic wand.
 There are several common exclusions you must be aware of.
 The most significant is damage caused by negligence or a breach of the rental agreement's terms and conditions.
-This includes, but is not limited to, driving under the influence of alcohol or drugs, driving on unpaved or unauthorised roads (a critical consideration in Réunion's more remote areas), or allowing an unauthorised driver to operate the vehicle.
+This includes, but is not limited to, driving under the influence of alcohol or drugs, driving on unpaved or unauthorised roads, or allowing an unauthorised driver to operate the vehicle.

 Furthermore, most insurance policies do not cover damage to personal belongings stolen from the car.
 While the vehicle itself may be protected against theft, the contents are not.
 It is always best practice to never leave valuables in your rental car, particularly in plain sight.
 Certain parts of the vehicle, such as the interior upholstery, keys, and specific accessories, may also be excluded from coverage, particularly if the damage is a result of carelessness.